 object: A set of attributes, each with its associated values.
 Two attributes of an object have special significance: an identifying attribute and a parent-identifying attribute.
-An identifying attribute is a designated single-valued attribute that appears on every object; the value of this attribute identifies the object.
-For the set of objects in a replica, the values of the identifying attribute are distinct.
-A parent-identifying attribute is a designated single-valued attribute that appears on every object; the value of this attribute identifies the object's parent.
+An identifying attribute is a designated single-valued attribute that appears on every object; the value of this attribute are distinct.
+A parent-identifying attribute is a designated single-value of this attribute is a designated single-value of this attribute is a designated single-value of this attribute is a designated single-valued attribute that appears on every object; the value of this attribute is a designated single-valued attribute that appears on every object; the value of this attribute identifies the object's parent.
 That is, this attribute contains the value of the parent's identifying attribute, or a reserved value identifying no object.
 For the set of objects in a replica, the values of this parent-identifying attribute define a tree with objects as vertices and child-parent references as directed edges with the child as an edge's tail and the parent as an edge's head.
 Note that an object is a value, not a variable; a replica is a variable.
 The process of adding, modifying, or deleting an object in a replica replaces the entire value of the replica with a new value.
 As the word replica suggests, it is often the case that two replicas contain "the same objects".
 In this usage, objects in two replicas are considered the same if they have the same value of the identifying attribute and if there is a process in place (replication) to converge the values of the remaining attributes.
 When the members of a set of replicas are considered to be the same, it is common to say "an object" as shorthand referring to the set of corresponding objects in the replicas.